esr360/Kayzen-GS/README.md

 ### Getting Started

 By default, Kayzen will work our the box.
 Just load the **kayzen-gs.css** file in your project, and you're good to go.
-If you want to configure your own settings, see the see [Custom Configuration](#) section.
+If you want to configure your own settings, see the see [Custom Configuration](#) section - if you want to create your own grid system using semantic classes, see the [Semantic Grid System](#) section.

-### Kayzen Grid System
+### Default Kayzen Grid System

-By default, Kayzen GS comes with reusable classes which can be used to create your website structure (you can easily change these classes and values to whatever you want - see [Custom Configuration](#)).
+By default, Kayzen GS comes with reusable classes which can be used to create your website structure.
 The most basic example of a row of Kayzen columns using the default settings would look something like this:

 ```html
 <div class="row">